 top of page

-• See the latest birdseye view post published below for more information regarding the following and on tropical activity elsewhere in the Atlantic basin.
+See the latest birdseye view post published below for more information on the following and the rest of the Atlantic tropics.

-• As the author of infohurricanes.com, I have also been monitoring the progress of the worldwide outbreak of the COVID-19 virus.
-The COVID-19 page has not been updated over the several months.
-The COVID-19 page will be updated soon to review how the virus has progressed in 2021 and 2022, in the meantime it is important to keep up with the latest vaccinations and boosters to suppress the spread and severity of the virus.
+As the author of infohurricanes.com, I have also been monitoring the progress of the worldwide progress of the COVID-19 virus.
+The COVID-19 page has not been updated over the last several months.
+The COVID-19 page will be updated with a final report on how the virus progressed over last few years.

 BIRDSEYE VIEW POSTS